davemo/blog.davemo.com/app/posts/2021-12-21-management-debt-costs-and-trust-capital.md

 ---

 <aside class="tldr">
-As an employee, you have a management cost that you can reduce by making frequent deposits of trust capital.
+As an employee, you have a management cost that you can reduce by making frequent deposits in your trust bank.
 </aside>

 I've been reading [The Hard Thing About Hard Things](https://www.amazon.ca/Hard-Thing-About-Things-Building/dp/0062273205) by [Ben Horowitz](https://twitter.com/bhorowitz); it's excellent and you should totally add it to your reading list if you haven't already.
 Somewhere about the halfway point, there's a chapter on the topic of "Management Debt" with some ideas I hadn't considered before: